dsp2003/clef/README.md

 + [M] Rice requires to be submerged in water for at least 0.5 of block (2.0 max) to grow properly and no longer consumes wetness from soil

++ [M] All types of trees will drop at least two saplings

 + [R] Removed water consumption directional restrictions for tilled dirt (all hail hydroponics!)

 + [N] Dry tilled dirt can be watered with Alien Juice, Healing Water and Swamp Water